bsu-cs222s1-fall25-smalviya/Final-Project_Jack_Sam_Eddie_Nicholas/README.md

 5. Then in the Report Type: drop down box select one of the three reports you would like (ex Today’s Report).
 6. Then in the Unit: drop down box pick either Imperial or Metric (ex Imperial)
 7. Finally click on the Start button for the Weather App to Output the report.
+8. 12.
+You can change the output to a bar graph by pressing Toggle View button and the press the button again to go back to Output
-8. To close the app click on the X on the top right of the pop up
+9. To close the app click on the X on the top right of the pop up

 Alternative steps
 You can also save your preferences like number 2 Set preferences from Original Command Line Interface (CLI)